LechintanTudor/wiki-search/README.md

 ## Running the Project

-To compile and run the project use `mvn compile exec:java`.
+To compile and run the project use `mvn compile exec:java` in the root of the project.